Scottish literature in the Middle Ages: Late Middle Ages

 In the late Middle Ages, Middle Scots, often simply called English, became the dominant language of the country.
 It was derived largely from Old English, with the addition of elements from Gaelic and French.
 Although resembling the language spoken in northern England, it became a distinct dialect from the late fourteenth century onwards.
 As the ruling elite gradually abandoned French, they began to adopt Middle Scots, and by the fifteenth century it was the language of government, with acts of parliament, council records and treasurer's accounts almost all using it from the reign of James I (1406–37) onwards.
 As a result, Gaelic, once dominant north of the Tay, began a steady decline.
-Lowland writers began to treat Gaelic as a second class, rustic and even amusing language, helping to frame attitudes towards the highlands and to create a cultural gulf with the lowlands.
+Lowland writers began to treat Gaelic as a second-class, rustic and even amusing language, helping to frame attitudes towards the highlands and to create a cultural gulf with the lowlands.
 The major corpus of Medieval Scottish Gaelic poetry, The Book of the Dean of Lismore was compiled by the brothers James and Donald MacGregor in the early decades of the sixteenth century.
-Beside Scottish Gaelic verse it contains a large number of poems composed in Ireland as well verse and prose in Scots and Latin.
+Besides Scottish Gaelic verse, it contains a large number of poems composed in Ireland as well verse and prose in Scots and Latin.
 The subject matter includes love poetry, heroic ballads and philosophical pieces.
 It also is notable for containing poetry by at least four women.
 These include Aithbhreac Nighean Coirceadail (f.
 1460), who wrote a lament for her husband, the constable of Castle Sween.

 The first surviving major text in Scots literature is John Barbour's Brus (1375), composed under the patronage of Robert II and telling the story in epic poetry of Robert I's actions before the English invasion until the end of the war of independence.
 The work was extremely popular among the Scots-speaking aristocracy, and Barbour is referred to as the father of Scots poetry, holding a similar place to his contemporary Chaucer in England.
 Major historical works in Latin included the Chronica Gentis Scotorum of John of Fordun (before 1360–c.
 1384), which would provide the basis for later historical writing, including Walter Bower's (c.
 1385–1449) continuation known as Scotichronicon and the Humanist works like that of Hector Boece (1465–1536).
 In the early fifteenth century, Scots historical works included Andrew of Wyntoun's verse Orygynale Cronykil of Scotland and Blind Harry's The Wallace, which blended historical romance with the verse chronicle.
 They were probably influenced by Scots versions of popular French romances that were also produced in the period, including The Buik of Alexander, Launcelot o the Laik, The Porteous of Noblenes by Gilbert Hay and Greysteil, which would remain popular through the late sixteenth century.